JChamberlain28/SE370A2-Python-FUSE/QuestionAns.md

 ```

 Explanation:
+* getattr / (None,)
+  * Gets the attributes of the "/" root directory
+* access / (1,)
+  * checks if the directory "/" can be accessed
+* CROSSCHECK ABOVE OUTPUT WITH OLIVER - STUFF MISSING OR EXTRA

 Command:
 ```
 cat > newfile
 ```

 Output:
+* getattr / (None,)
-* get attributes of mount folder
+  * Gets the attributes of the "/" root directory
 ```
 DEBUG:fuse.log-mixin:-> getattr / (None,)
 DEBUG:fuse.log-mixin:<- getattr {'st_atime': 1601521110.04, 'st_ctime': 1601521109.25, 'st_gid': 1000, 'st_mode': 16877, 'st_mtime': 1601521109.25, 'st_nlink': 2, 'st_size': 4096, 'st_uid': 1000}
 ```
+* getattr /newfile (None,)
   * get attributes of newfile from cat command
     * attempts a getattr before the file is created, hence error
     * perhaps this is to check if the file exists already, so can append to the end rather than create new file (cat, concatenates text to end of file in this case)

 ```